-Fanon was awarded an important position at the Blida-Joinville psychiatric hospital outside Algiers, where he treated victims of the civil war, both colonizers and colonized.
+Fanon was awarded an important position at the Blida-Joinville Psychiatric Hospital, outside Algiers, where he treated victims of the Algerian War of Independence (1954-1962), both colonizers and colonized.
 It soon became apparent that psychiatry could not deal with the horrors of colonialism that lay at the root of the mental illnesses he confronted.
-He was increasingly drawn to a political avenue, namely the expanding National Liberation Struggle.
+He was increasingly drawn to a political avenue, namely the expanding "national liberation struggle," as he termed it.
 As the colonial war intensified, he resigned his post at Blida-Joinville and began training liberation fighters in self-defense and counter-interrogation.
-Forced to leave Algeria at the end of 1956, he went to newly independent Tunisia as a representative of the Front de libération nationale (FLN) where he continued to practice psychiatry.
+Forced to leave Algeria at the end of 1956, he went to newly independent Tunisia as a representative of the Front de libération nationale (FLN), where he continued to practice psychiatry.
 He became a roving representative of the FLN in exile, spending extended periods in Accra, Ghana, as well as Tunis.
-Diagnosed with leukemia, he died in a hospital in Washington DC in 1961 at the age of 36, the very year Du Bois left the United States to take up residence in Ghana.
+Diagnosed with leukemia, he was thirty-six when he died in a hospital in Washington, DC, in 1961, the very year Du Bois left the United States to take up residence in Ghana.